reinbach/finance/README.rst

 .. code-block:: bash

-  python install.py initdb
+  python commands.py initdb

 Add admin user;

 .. code-block:: bash

-   python install.py user [<username> [<password>]]
+   python commands.py user [<username> [<password>]]

-If no username, password provided then it will default to using 'admin' for username and 'secret' for password
+The default for username and password 'admin' for username and 'secret' for password